When many people think of life insurance policies, they usually don’t think of all the types of life insurance, they only think term.

 Another form of permanent coverage is universal life insurance.
 This type of life insurance also provides a death benefit and a cash value component where the funds are allowed to grow tax-deferred.

-Universal life insurance is more flexible than whole life coverage, though.
-This is because the policyholder is allowed – within certain guidelines – to choose how much of his or her premium dollars will go towards the policy’s death benefit, and how much will go towards the policy’s cash value.
+Universal life insurance is more flexible than whole life coverage because the policyholder is allowed – within certain guidelines – to choose how much of his or her premium dollars will go towards the policy’s death benefit, and how much will go towards the policy’s cash value.

 Because universal life is a permanent life insurance policy, the policyholder will have access to their cash value account.
 So, just as with a whole life plan, the cash can be borrowed or withdrawn for any reason – including paying off debt, supplementing retirement income, or even going on a vacation.